sphoorthig/myRetail/README.md

 ## Testing the application in postman
 1. Download the postman at https://www.postman.com/downloads/
-2. Download the collection (<a href="https://raw.githubusercontent.com/sphoorthig/myRetail/master/PostmanCollection/myRetailPostman.json" download="myRetailPostman.json">Click here to download postman collection</a>)
-3. Import the downloaded collection to postman
+2. Import the postman collection at project path (PostmanCollection/myRetailPostman.json) to postman.

 #### Test application on a local instance
 1. BootRun the spring boot application